How Do Car Accident Trials Work in North Carolina

-Who is Present at a Car Accident Trial in North Carolina?
+Who Must Attend a Trial Involving Car Accident Injury Claims in North Carolina?

 Judges preside over trials involving car accidents in North Carolina.
 In many cases filed in state Superior Court, there will also be a jury made up of 12 citizens from that county (cases in federal court will have 12 jurors too).
 Other court personnel will also be present, such as a court reporter and support staff.
 Your North Carolina car accident lawyer as well as legal counsel for the defendant will also be in the courtroom.

 “Do I Have to Attend My Car Accident Trial in North Carolina?”

 You will most likely be required to attend an auto accident trial if you are the plaintiff.
 In general, even though your attorney will serve as your representative, your attendance will be required in most situations.
 In most cases, you may need to testify about your car accident injuries or experience of the auto accident.
 We will certainly prepare you for testifying in these circumstances.